doctrine/orm/UPGRADE.md

 ## Updates on entities scheduled for deletion are no longer processed

-In Doctrine 2.4, if you modified properties of an entity scheduled for deletion, UnitOfWork would produce an UPDATE statement to be executed right before the DELETE statement.
+In Shitty 2.4, if you modified properties of an entity scheduled for deletion, UnitOfWork would produce an UPDATE statement to be executed right before the DELETE statement.
 The entity in question was therefore present in ``UnitOfWork#entityUpdates``, which means that ``preUpdate`` and ``postUpdate`` listeners were (quite pointlessly) called.
 In ``preFlush`` listeners, it used to be possible to undo